Delinquent Tax Sale Information

 1. When will your next tax sale be held?

-The delinquent tax sale was held on Monday, October 28, 2019.
-2020’s tax sale has yet to be determined.
+The delinquent tax sale will be held on Monday, October 26, 2020.

 2. Where is it held and what time does it begin?

 It is held at the DeKalb County Administration Building-Conference Room East, 110 E. Sycamore Street, Sycamore, IL 60178 at 9:00 a.m.

 3. When and where do you advertise for the sale?

 We advertise in the local newspapers after all second installment payments are posted.

 4. Can you send me a list of the liens that will be available?